-The most common water soluble forms used for golf course fertilization contain N in the ammonium form (NH^{+4}) .
+The most common water soluble forms used for athletic field fertilization contain N in the ammonium form (NH+4).
 Soluble N fertilizers that contain ammonium N include urea, ammonium sulfate and ammonium chloride.
 These fertilizers can produce excellent quality turf without leaching or runoff problems if used properly.
 The ammonium N can be adsorbed by the soil, reducing the potential for N movement.
-Ammonium sulfate can be particularly useful in suppressing diseases such as take-all patch in young bentgrass, and some of the other common patch diseases of turfgrass, such as spring dead spot of bermudagrass.
+Ammonium sulfate can be particularly useful in suppressing diseases such as spring dead spot of bermudagrass.

 Some water soluble N fertilizers contain N in the nitrate (NO^{-3}) form.
 Leaching and runoff potential is much higher for NO_3 -N. Thus, where conditions exist that are conducive to leaching or runoff, fertilizers that contain significant amounts of NO_3 -N should not be used.
-These conditions include sandy sites (sands and loamy sands) with high water tables, when turf is not actively growing, and sites that are highly sloped.
+On athletic fields, these conditions include sandy sites (sands and loamy sands) and on turf that is not actively growing.
 Fertilizers high in NO_3 -N include ammonium nitrate, potassium nitrate, and calcium nitrate.
 Fertilizers that contain predominantly NO_3 -N should only be used on sites not prone to runoff or leaching, where very rapid response is essential, and on turf that is actively growing.
-Turfgrass uptake may occur within a few days with NO_3 -N containing fertilizers compared to 7-10 days with NO_4 -N fertilizers.
+Turfgrass uptake may occur within a few days with NO_3 -N containing fertilizers compared to 7-10 days with NH_4 -N fertilizers.
 Generally, fertilizers containing significant amounts of NO_3 -N are not recommended for turfgrass fertilization.